vutpham/dd_challenge/README.md

 ## Potential Improvements

-One thing that I would to do improve this project would be to add PropType validations to the components to help future engineers have a better experience continuing work in this repo.
-Right now, it would take time for someone to read through the code and understand what a `message` object looks like.
-Having PropType validations should help.
+One thing that I would to do improve this project would be to add PropType validations to the components to help future engineers have a better experience continuing work on this app.
+Right now, it is not very clear what prop types are getting passed inside of components, but having PropType validations should give it more clarity.

 Currently, I am using a mix of class-based components and function-based components.
-Switching over to React Hooks would allow the project to be more consistent and have only functional components.
+Switching over to React Hooks would allow the project to be more consistent and have only functional components and improve readability.